 Valuation and conclusion

 We value CPH using DCF and relative valuation techniques.
-Our intrinsic value of CHF 97.7 implies an upside of ~36.1% from current levels.
+Our intrinsic value of CHF 98.6 per share (higher than our last estimated target price of CHF 97.7 per share) implies an upside of ~30% from current levels.
 For relative valuation, since the Group operates in three entirely different divisions, we compare each of CPH’s divisions with different sets of relevant industry peers.
 We have employed three parameters – EV/EBITDA, P/S, and P/E – to analyse the relative valuation of the Group.
-CPH currently trades at a EV/EBITDA multiple of 6.1x (FY2023E), a significant 22% discount to the weighted average multiple of division peers.
+CPH currently trades at a P/S multiple of 0.7x (CY2022E), a significant 60% discount to the weighted average multiple of division peers.

 End of Media Release